 The Patara area is a national park, a key biodiversity area and is rich in birdlife.

-So, other thing to know about Patara is that it was the major naval and trading port of Lycia, located at the mouth of the Xanthos River, until it silted up.
+So, another thing to know about Patara is that it was the major naval and trading port of Lycia, located at the mouth of the Xanthos River until it silted up.
 Patara was a very wealthy city due to trade and was one of the six principal cities of Lycia.
-Patara’s oracle at the renown temple of Apollo (not yet found) was said to rival that at Delphi and the temple equaled the reputation of the famous temple on the island of Delos.
+Patara’s oracle at the renowned temple of Apollo (not yet found) was said to rival that at Delphi and the temple equalled the reputation of the famous temple on the island of Delos.
 A large bust of Apollo, discovered on the hill beyond the City Gate, indicates the existence of an Apollo Temple which has not been yet found.

 Following its capture by Alexander the Great, Patara became an important naval base as well.
 Alexander promised the revenues of four cities, including Patara, to one of his commanders, thus its value at that time is quite clear.